eartharoid/eartharoid/README.md

 <hr>

 Hi.
-I’m Isaac, an 18 year-old student & developer from England.
+I’m Isaac, an 18 year-old developer from England.
 I write code, think about code, procrastinate (a lot), and occasionally do photography.
 I like making things, both physically and digitally.
 I find science interesting, but also sometimes incredibly boring.

 I started messing with code a little in 2016, starting with very basic Node.JS and some basic HTML & CSS only web pages.
 I have been writing more code every year since, as my GitHub profile shows.